NeilCorteen/Lab_Web_Scraping/README.md

 [Hot acoustic playlist](.//Wrappers_hot_acoustic_playlist_.ipynb)

+### Compiling dataframes and modeling
-The next step, in collaboration was to compile datasets to create a larger compilation of music and then test this witihn a unsupervised maschine learning modeling system, which can be seen here:
+In collaboration, the next step was to compile datasets to create a larger compilation of music and then test this witihn a unsupervised maschine learning modeling system, which can be seen here:

 [The Nigerian Funk and Soul Selector](./The%20Nigerian%20Funk%20and%20Soul%20Groove%20Selector.ipynb)